TheKinrar/instances/views/api/doc/how-to.md

 There are no rate limits.
 However, you **need** to set a valid email address when you get your API token.
-In case of abuse or "bad usage" of the API, your token will be deleted without warning and your IP address may get banned.
+Otherwise, in case of abuse or "bad usage" of the API, your token will be deleted without warning and your IP address may get banned.